parafas/codeigniter-piwik/README.markdown

 CodeIgniter-Piwik
 ============

 CodeIgniter Library for retrieving stats from Piwik Open Source Analytics.
+Also a helper is included for generating a piwik tracking tag based on the piwik settings defined in the piwik config file.

 Requirements